 Here is some information on helping older children clean their teeth.

-You can buy ‘disclosing tablets’ from your chemist they show up plaque on teeth using a harmless dye.
-You can use them before and after brushing – children and young people enjoy this and it encourages brushing and can help improve brushing technique!
+You can buy ‘disclosing tablets’ from your chemist which show up plaque on teeth using a harmless dye, and can be used before and after brushing.
+Children and young people enjoy this and it helps to encourage brushing and improve brushing technique!
 See a disclosing tablet demo here

 Being a good role model with your own mouth care is very important;

 - Let your children see you brushing and flossing your teeth twice a day.